adtoniq/adtoniq-for-nodejs/examples/express/README.md

 # README #
-This is a simple [Express](https://expressjs.com) sever.
+This is a simple [Express](https://expressjs.com) demo sever.
 The file app.js demonstrates how to integrate Adtoniq.
-This sample page displays sample ads and displays whether you whether or not you are using an ad blocker.
+This sample page displays sample ads and displays whether you are using an ad blocker.

 ## Setup ##

+This demo depends on the [adtoniq-express module](https://www.npmjs.com/package/adtoniq-express) which will be atomatically installed.
 ```bash
 npm install
 ```